philgough/philgough.github.io/docs/_posts/2021-10-03-Anthroporgenic-Biology.md

 Iris rolled her eyes a moment later as the cold air from the air conditioning hit the skin on her other side.

 "O-home," she said, a patch on the wall started to glow softly in anticipation "why did you do turn on the a/c?" she asked the AI assistant that lived in the walls of her apartment.
-The was a brief, but too-long pause before the reply as a server somewhere computed an answer.
+There was a brief, but too-long pause before the reply as a server somewhere computed an answer.
 The Open-Home project AI was never as quick as the commercial software when it had to process a response.

 "The internal temperature is above 24° so I turned on cool air--do you wish to change the thermostat setting?"